Martyn Kravtsiv

-Martyn Kravtsiv (Мартин Кравців; born 26 November 1990) is a Ukrainian chess grandmaster.
+Martyn Romanovich Kravtsiv (Мартин Кравців; born 26 November 1990) is a Ukrainian chess grandmaster.
 He competed in the FIDE World Cup in 2013.

 Career

 Kravtsiv was taught how to play chess on his sixth birthday by his father.
-Later, he trained in a Lviv Chess Club.
+Later, he trained at the Lviv Chess Club.
 In the 2008 World Mind Sports Games in Beijing, Kravtsiv won the gold medal in the men's individual blitz event.
-In 2010, he tied for 1st-6th places with Dmitry Kokarev, Alexey Dreev, Maxim Turov, Baskaran Adhiban and Aleksej Aleksandrov in the 2nd Orissa Open tournament in Bhubaneshwar.
+In 2010, he tied for first place with Dmitry Kokarev, Alexey Dreev, Maxim Turov, Baskaran Adhiban and Aleksej Aleksandrov in the 2nd Orissa Open tournament in Bhubaneshwar.
 In 2011, Kravtsiv won the 3rd Chennai Open.
-The following year, he tied for 1st–5th with Pentala Harikrishna, Parimarjan Negi, Tornike Sanikidze and Tigran Gharamian in the Cappelle-la-Grande Open.
-He tied for first with Andrei Volokitin and Zahar Efimenko in the 2015 Ukrainian Chess Championship, held in his native city of Lviv, finishing second on tiebreak.
+In 2011, he tied for first place with Pentala Harikrishna, Parimarjan Negi, Tornike Sanikidze and Tigran Gharamian in the Cappelle-la-Grande Open.
+He tied for first with Andrei Volokitin and Zahar Efimenko in the 2015 Ukrainian Championship, held in his native city of Lviv, finishing second on tiebreak.
 In 2016, Kravtsiv won the Riga Technical University Open edging out Hrant Melkumyan, Arturs Neikšāns, Aleksey Goganov and Jiří Štoček on tiebreak score.

-In team events, Kravtsiv played for Ukraine in the 2006 U-16 Chess Olympiad, which was won by his team, and the World Team Chess Championship in 2017.
-He is 1st Gujarat open GM tournament 2018 champion.
+In team events, Kravtsiv played for Ukraine in the 2006 World Youth U16 Olympiad, which was won by his team, and the World Team Chess Championship in 2017.
+He won the 2018 Gujarat Open GM tournament.